[Japanese][English]

 (sc_trac= no) Trace apertures for apscatter?

-(sc_fitt= no) Fit the traced points interactively for apscatte
+(sc_fitt= yes) Fit the traced points interactively for apscatter?

 ### Flat Fielding ###